johngalang99/technical-exam/README.md

 <img width="1427" alt="Screenshot 2023-01-30 at 1 04 48 AM" src="https://user-images.githubusercontent.com/87266699/215343147-a0a949bc-c173-4368-abf3-d0403c1dd6c8.png">

-You can run these operations in the graphql sandbox to test if the endpoints are working
+### You can run these operations in the graphql sandbox to test if the endpoints are working

+Create user
 ```
 mutation {
   createUser {